2Endeavor/liri-node-app/README.md

 # Description of Allowed Commands:

 __movie-this:__ provides information regarding a specific movie.
-movie-this: provides information regarding a specific movie.
 If no movie is requested the system will suggest a movie.

   	Example:
 	node liri.js movie-this “limitless”

-__concert-this:__ provides information concerts when given a specific performer or group.
+__concert-this:__ provides information about concerts when given a specific performer or group.

     Example:
 	node liri.js concert-this “toby keith”

 spotify-this-song: provides information regarding a specific song.
 If no song is entered, the program will provide information for the song “The Sign” by Ace of Base.

 	Example:  node liri.js spotify-this-song “yesterday”

-If no song is passed in, the program will provide information on the song "The Sign" by Ace of Base.

 do-what-it-says: will take a request from text stored in the random.txt file and execute the request.

 	Example: